PreciousChicken/blog/content/posts/vercel-apollo-server-react.md

 categories: ["WebDev"]
 description: "A worked example how to host a GraphQL API Apollo Server on the Vercel platform with Create-React-App"
 enableToc: true
-draft: true
+draft: false
 ---

 ## Introduction

 I enjoy using [Vercel](https://vercel.com/docs/serverless-functions/introduction), it makes it very easy to deploy React single-page-applications.
 Given its use of [serverless functions](https://vercel.com/docs/serverless-functions/introduction) however it is not entirely obvious how one might use it to host a GraphQL API Apollo Server.
 This worked example for Linux demonstrates how it might be done - borrowing code from my earlier [Oh-so minimal GraphQL API example with Apollo Server](https://www.preciouschicken.com/blog/posts/minimal-graphql-apollo-server/) tutorial.

 All code can be found on github at my [vercel-apollo-server-react](https://github.com/PreciousChicken/vercel-apollo-server-react) repo.
-The final product is also hosted on Vercel.
+The final product is also hosted on Vercel at [vercel-apollo-server-react.preciouschicken.vercel.app](https://vercel-apollo-server-react.preciouschicken.vercel.app/).

 ## Create-React-App